paul-mcmillon/hello-world/README.md

 # hello-world
-Beginers guide tutorial for GitHub
+Beginers tutorial for using GitHub

+This will be my first endeavor with GitHub.
+I am looking forward to learning a new tool for developing and managing software.